 With the biggest insurers in the country announcing plans to or offering benefits coverage for marijuana just before or after legalization, it’s clear that the industry has already responded by shifting their perception of the drug, even if it’s happened begrudgingly.

-How insurance companies classify recreational marijuana use
+How do life insurance companies classify recreational marijuana use?

 But what about recreational use?
 That’s what’s really changed.
 How are insurers approaching cannabis use when it’s not medically prescribed?